allen-tarasyuk/TicTacToe/README.md

 ##  To-Do-List
 ### - Provide the option to pick an avatar
-### - Instead of an 'X' or an'O'.
-When tile is selected, their
 ### - Make the game display 'Tie' when there's a tie.